fleetdm/fleet/articles/enforce-disk-encryption.md

 1. Select a host on the **Hosts** page.

 2. On the **Host details** page, select **Actions > Show disk encryption key**.

+> This action is logged in the activity log for security auditing purposes.

 ## Migrate macOS hosts